ADVISORY POPE-IRAQ/ARRIVAL-FAMILY

 SCHEDULE:

-0715GMT - Families gather in Baghdad's Karrada district near their local church, waiting to board special buses that will take them to Baghdad's international airport to welcome Pope Francis.
+0715GMT - Families gather in Baghdad near their local church, waiting to board special buses that will take them to Baghdad's international airport to welcome Pope Francis.

 Restrictions: